zmbelles/zmbelles/README.md

 5. MongoDB
 6. Express.js

+### Current personal project
+hyper-tic-tac-toe on website (zacharybelles.com/games/tic-tac-toe when finished)

+### Current personal project estimated completion date
+February 2024

-### Current project
+### Current work project
-Database Administration App with Vue
+An application that finds the most optimal route to deliver orders from our client's warehouse to their clients.

-### Current project estimated completion date
+### Current work project estimated completion date
-April 2024
+March 2024

 <!---
 zmbelles/zmbelles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.